ruchany13/ruchanme/content/posts/nginxlb.md

       - app1
       - app2
 ```
-The services are include our docker containers.
-First containers is main server.
+The services include our docker containers.
+The first container is main server.
-- **nginxserver** is name of main server.
-We run website on this server.
+- **nginxserver** is the name of the main server.
+We run the website on this server.

-- **ports** are include which ports we use.
-Nginx expose 80 port for request.
-We'll use port 7003 for connect 80 port in nginx.
+- **ports** include which ports we use.
+Nginx exposes 80 ports for requests.
+We'll use port 7003 to connect 80 ports in nginx.

-- **depends_on** meaning this service depend on these services for running.
+- **depends_on** meaning this service depends on these services for running.
 They don't run, this service doesn't run.

 Next, we'll create our server app1 and app2.

 ## App1 and App2

-Firstly, we'll create a Dockerfile for app1 in app1 file.
+Firstly, we'll create a Dockerfile for app1 in the app1 file.
 You can copy this file app2.

 ```Dockerfile
 FROM nginx